taosdata/TDengine/README.md

 - **Seamless Integration**: Without a single line of code, TDengine provide seamless integration with third-party tools such as Telegraf, Grafana, EMQ X, Prometheus, StatsD, collectd, etc. More will be integrated.

 - **Zero Management**: Installation and cluster setup can be done in seconds.
-Data partitioning and sharding are done automatically.
+Data partitioning and sharding are executed automatically.
 TDengine’s running status can be monitored via Grafana or other DevOps tools.

 - **Zero Learning Cost**: With SQL as the query language, support for ubiquitous tools like Python, Java, C/C++, Go, Rust, Node.js connectors, there is zero learning cost.